-With The Fourth of July weekend coming, I suppose I could have found some cockail to evoke US patriotism, or perhaps one that includes the colors of the flag.
-Instead, I decided to feature a mixology technique.
-The Riff is actually a name I am using here to represent many cocktails—both classic and contemporary—that began life as a varition of an existing recipe.
+With The Fourth of July weekend coming, we could have found some cockail to evoke US patriotism, or perhaps one that includes the colors of the flag.
+Instead, we decided to feature a mixology technique.
+The Riff is actually a name we are using here to represent many cocktails—both classic and contemporary—that began life as a varition of an existing recipe.
 To riff on a cocktail is to make some addition, substitution or adjustment, taking the drink in a new (and hopefully delicious) direction.
-The way I see it, the cocktail itself is an American invention, so what better way to honor that heritage than to focus on the true spirit of innovation.
+The way we see it, the cocktail itself is an American invention, so what better way to honor that heritage than to focus on the true spirit of innovation.

 It’s one of the best tricks anyone who has ever created a tasty beverage can use, and although there are many concoctions that are truly original, some of the best are the result of adding or changing one or more ingredients used to make something else.
 It’s how cocktails evolve over time, and there’s no shame in it at all.
 Consider the fact that we have a finite selection of ingredients to use in the first place.
 It’s a wonder that we haven’t exhusted every combination.

 For one thing, not every ingredient works well with everything else.
 Random combinations can fail miserably or be completely unblalanced.
 Those combinations that do succeed face the inevitable challenge of proportions.
 Once a drink works, it doesn’t take a genius to consider substiting one ingredient for another.
 In fact, this happens often enough out of necessity.
 Run out of gin?
 Maybe vodka would work?